apostrophecms/apostrophe-documentation/tutorials/howtos/windows.md

 Otherwise, the tutorial provided by [Apostrophe: Getting Started](http://apostrophecms.org/docs/tutorials/getting-started/index.html) can be followed.

 NOTE: if you get permissions errors, you probably first created the site as Administrator.
 Make up your mind and stick to one user... which should not be Administrator.
 It is always a good security policy to avoid using an administrator account when you can.

+> You may get a "Windows Firewall has blocked some features of this app" when you start Apostrophe on Windows for the first time.
+That's because Apostrophe is a type of web server, and any server process requires your permission.
+Be sure to grant it.